-Trauma and difficult experiences can cause specific learning difficulties.
+Trauma and difficult experiences can impede coursework learning.
 Individuals who grapple with specific learning difficulties often experience complicated emotions in regard to their learning and schooling.
-Emotions that arise when individuals are unable to master coursework learning, the inability to keep up with peers and the experience of being “different” can make the learning even more difficult.
-An individual’s self-confidence can also suffer due to specific learning difficulties.
-Emotions of this kind are worked with in art educational therapy.
+Emotions that arise when individuals are unable to master coursework learning, the inability to keep up with peers and the experience of being “different” can make the coursework learning even more difficult.
+An individual’s self-confidence can also suffer because of specific learning difficulties.
+Such emotions are worked with in art educational therapy.

 The Therapeutic Relationship

-In art educational therapy the client’s artwork, emotions and thoughts are accepted as they are.
-The therapist endeavours to provide understanding and encouragement, for example in relation to the client’s coursework learning.
+In art educational therapy (AET) the client’s artwork, emotions and thoughts are accepted as they are.
+The therapist endeavours to provide understanding and encouragement, for example in relation to the client’s coursework learning and difficult experiences.
 In that way, the art making process within the therapeutic relationship benefits self-esteem and emotional well-being, which in turn facilitates coursework learning.

-Art making is worked with in art educational therapy (AET) within the therapeutic relationship, in a similar way as in art therapy.
+Art making is incorporated into art educational therapy (AET) within the therapeutic relationship in a similar way as in art therapy.
 In addition, coursework learning and emotional processing are intertwined through the art making.
-In AET a different medium is applied from what is customary in education.
-Rather than mainly applying letters and numbers, the approach is to a large degree visual and pictorial, which better suits many individuals who struggle with specific learning difficulties.
+In AET a different medium is applied from what is customary in education, so that rather than mainly applying letters and numbers, the approach is to a large degree creative, visual and pictorial, which better suits many individuals who struggle with specific learning difficulties.
 Individuals who deal with specific learning difficulties often find it easier to engage with projects which include visual thinking rather than solely using words.
-Art making also integrates playfulness into coursework learning, which in turn can make the coursework learning process increasingly manageable and enjoyable.
+Art making also brings creativity and playfulness into coursework learning, which in turn can make the coursework learning process increasingly manageable and more enjoyable.